What Is a Good Credit Score? Understanding Credit Score Ranges and Why They Are Important

 Indeed, Fair Isaac has several different scores that it markets to financial services providers to use when evaluating you.
 A depositor score rates your banking behaviors and a mortgage score that lenders can use to determine your default risk.

-VantageScore is another credit score model created by the three major credit agencies.
-Unlike the FICO® score, which ranges from 300 – 850, the VantageScore ranges from 501-990.
+VantageScore is another credit score model created by the three major credit agencies and it uses the 300 to 850 credit score range.

 Additionally, the VantageScore also includes a letter rating of A to F. According to the VantageScore website, this credit scoring model is slightly more friendly toward those who use credit irregularly.